John Eldridge (sociologist)

-John Eric Thomas Eldridge (17 May 1936 – 24 December 2022) was a British sociologist known for his writings on Industrial Sociology and on Max Weber as well as for being a founder member of the media analysis research group the Glasgow Media Group.
+John Eric Thomas Eldridge (17 May 1936 – 24 December 2022) was a British sociologist known for his writings on Industrial Sociology and on Max Weber as well as for being a founding member of the media analysis research group the Glasgow Media Group.
 Eldridge was a professor emeritus at the University of Glasgow and a visiting professor of sociology at the University of Strathclyde He was President of the British Sociological Association from 1979 to 1981.

-Eldridge was born in Southampton on 17 May 1936.
-He gained a BSc (Econ) from the University of London and an MA from Leicester University.
+Eldridge was born in Southampton on 17 May 1936 to Hetty (née Bartlett) and Edo (Thomas) Eldridge.
+He was their only child.
+As a child he lived through the blitz on the city during the Second World War.
+He attended Taunton's School, Southampton and became the English junior chess champion as a schoolboy.
+He gained a BSc (Econ) from the University of London at the then University College, Leicester and an MA from Leicester University.
+He married Rosemary North in 1960; after she died in 1997, he married Christine Reid in 2006.
+He was a long-serving Methodist local preacher.
 Eldridge died on 24 December 2022, at the age of 86.